A Bayesian multivariate extreme value mixture model: Bayesian inference

 \subsection{Prior for the threshold}

-The threshold plays a critical role in the threshold exceedance framework.
-A high threshold leaves few points for exceedance estimation, leading to a higher variance of parameter estimates.
-In contrast, a low threshold can violate the asymptotic assumption of the mGPD, which leads to biased estimates.
-Following \cite{behrensBayesianAnalysisExtreme2004}, we assume that the marginal threshold $u_i$ independently follows a truncated normal distribution, {and the prior for the threshold is }
+The choice of threshold plays a critical role in the threshold exceedance framework.
+A high threshold results in too few exceedances for reliable inference, leading to increased variance in parameter estimates.
+Conversely, a low threshold may violate the asymptotic assumptions of the mGPD, thereby introducing bias.
+We seek to retain thresholds in the upper quantiles while allowing sufficient flexibility for the data to determine their optimal values and to quantify the associated uncertainty.
+To this end, we parametrise the threshold $u_j$ using a marginal reference location at the $\tau$-quantile, denoted by $q_{\tau,j}$, together with a positive offset.
+Specifically,

-where $\varphi$ is the density of a standard normal random variable, $\boldsymbol{\nu}_u=(\nu_{u,1},\cdots, \nu_{u,d})$ and $\boldsymbol{s}_{u}=(s_{u,1},\cdots,s_{u,d})$ are the mean and standard deviation of the truncated normal, respectively, and $\boldsymbol{p}_u=( p_{u,1},\cdots,p_{u,d})$ and $\boldsymbol{q}_{u}=(q_{u,1},\cdots,q_{u,d})$ are the lower and upper bounds of its support.
-Our objective is to maintain the threshold within a high quantile yet with sufficient adaptability to ascertain the optimal value derived from the data and account for reasonable uncertainty.
-We establish $p_{u,i}$ and $q_{u,i}$ at high data percentiles, selecting the $80\text{th}$ and $99\text{th}$ percentiles of the margin, respectively.
-Meanwhile, $\nu_{u,i}$ is positioned at another elevated percentile, specifically the $90\text{th}$ percentile in both our simulations and application in Sections~\ref{sec:simu} and~\ref{sec:app}.
-The parameter $s_{u,i}$ is assigned a sufficiently large value relative to the data, thereby exhibiting a non-informative prior over $[{p}_{u,i}, {q}_{u,i}]$.
-Alternatively, a continuous uniform could be assumed.
-The principal aim is to ensure a balance between allowing for realistic uncertainty, whilst maintaining sufficient data above and below the threshold to reliably estimate the relevant parameters.
+where $h_{o}$ is the scale parameter of the half-normal distribution, controlling how far the threshold may deviate from the reference level.
+Although $q_{\tau,j}$ is data-dependent, our substantive prior is placed on the uncertainty of exceedances and is itself data-independent.

+The prior in \eqref{eq: prior_threshold} can be viewed as a location-aware extension of the truncated normal prior for thresholds \citep{behrensBayesianAnalysisExtreme2004, macdonaldFlexibleExtremeValue2011, donascimentoSemiparametricBayesianApproach2012}, enabling its application to datasets that may include negative values.
+An alternative approach is to impose a discrete prior on upper order statistics \citep{de2001predictive, behrensBayesianAnalysisExtreme2004}.
+However, in our framework, this choice is more prone to poor mixing during Markov chain Monte Carlo (MCMC) inference than in univariate settings \citep{behrensBayesianAnalysisExtreme2004, macdonaldFlexibleExtremeValue2011, donascimentoSemiparametricBayesianApproach2012}.
+We therefore adopt a continuous prior on the threshold to preserve flexibility and facilitate efficient MCMC sampling.